ICS Town Hall: CHINA Town Hall - Featuring President Jimmy Carter & Dr. Nicholas R. Lardy

 Dr. Lardy is a member of the Council on Foreign Relations and a member of the editorial boards of Asia Policy and the China Review.

 He received his B.A. from the University of Wisconsin in 1968 and his Ph.D. from the University of Michigan in 1975, both in economics.

 China's rapid development and Sino-American relations have a direct impact on the lives of just about everyone in the United States.
 CHINA Town Hall: Local Connections, National Reflections is a national day of programming designed to provide Americans across the United States and beyond the opportunity to discuss these issues with leading experts.
 The eighth annual CHINA Town Hall will be held on October 16, 2014 at 7:00 p.m.
 EDT.
 The National Committee on United States-China Relations is pleased to present this program, which will feature a live webcast with President Carter, followed (or preceded) by local presentations from on-site China specialists addressing topics of particular interest to the community.
 Each program is co-sponsored by the National Committee and a local organization(s).
 CHINA Town Hall is generously underwritten by the Starr Foundation.
-The Institute for Chinese Studies at The Ohio State University is typically the only local partner of this event in the entire state of Ohio, and is one of sixty or seventy-odd local partners in cities across the United States.
+The Institute for Chinese Studies' home institution, The Ohio State University, has been the only academic institution in the state of Ohio to be a partner of this event, one of seventy-odd local partners in cities across the United States this year.
 The Institute for Chinese Studies, with OSU's Mershon Center for International Security Studies, are proud to be the local co-sponsors of this event in Columbus, Ohio.